-- Founded in 1996, OANDA is regulated in six tier-1 jurisdictions, making it a safe broker (average-risk) for forex and CFDs trading.
+- Founded in 1996, OANDA is regulated in six tier-1 jurisdictions, making it a safe broker (low-risk) for forex and CFDs trading.

 - OANDA's offering of research tools, news, and market analysis is excellent.
 With pricing, we found OANDA offers slightly better than average rates but still trails discount leaders CMC Markets and IG by a wide margin.

 - OANDA's trading platform suite, fxTrade, is good, but not great, and, overall, it trails platform leaders such as IG and Saxo Bank.
 That said, OANDA provides excellent options for algorithmic trading.

 Is OANDA Safe?

 OANDA is considered low-risk, with an overall Trust Score of 89 out of 99.
 OANDA is not publicly traded and does not operate a bank.
 OANDA is authorised by six tier-1 regulators (high trust), zero tier-2 regulators (average trust), and zero tier-3 regulators (low trust).
 OANDA is authorised by the following tier-1 regulators: Australian Securities & Investment Commission (ASIC), Investment Industry Regulatory Organization of Canada (IIROC), Japanese Financial Services Authority (JFSA), Monetary Authority of Singapore (MAS), Financial Conduct Authority (FCA), and the Commodity Futures Trading Commission (CFTC) .
 Learn more about Trust Score.